usefulalgorithm/usefulalgorithm/README.md

 - _Palm_, by Kukangendai
 - _Super Tecmo Bo_, by Boldy James, The Alchemist
 - _no floor_, by More Eaze, claire rousay
+- _Frances the Mute_, by The Mars Volta
 - _Mega Mercy_, by Any

 </details>